rad73/web-automation-2017/README.md

 User configures bips by defining a graph (hub) across nodes (channels).
 Channels perform a discrete unit of work and emit a predictable result.
 Collections of similar Channels live in shared resource containers called Pods.

+## IFTTT

+[IFTTT](https://ifttt.com) pushes the idea of web automation to wearables and smart home appliances.
+IFTTT provides applets for mobile devices that hook to the platform.

 ## Home Assistant